 With the pandemic behind us, retail trends are shifting in favor of an in-store experience once again – where consumers can test, purchase, and bring products home – all on the same day.
 No wait.
 No delays.
 A true one-stop shop.

-Striking a balance between a DTC and wholesale fulfillment strategy in 2023 will allow e-commerce brands to broaden their brand reach and cater to all consumers.
+Striking a balance between a DTC and a retail fulfillment strategy in 2023 will allow e-commerce brands to broaden their brand reach and cater to all consumers.

 As order fulfillment and consumer expectations become increasingly complex, technology, automation, and a customer-centric operation will be the key to a profitable business and a loyal base of customers.